PaulAndreRada/acoin/README.md

     1. Create a test suite with all of the penetration test possible.

   Possible:
-      1. Design and create a proof of stake mining system?
+      1. Design and create a proof of stake mining system.
 ```

 ### Phase Two: Making it a product (beyond just a cryptocurrency)